MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 Domain Modeling using Discriminated Unions and Record Types, Pattern Matching and Partial Application are the 3 of my favorite features I had the most fun using.
 My favorite functional programming concept is one of the core ones: how composing functions with other functions is a simple yet powerful foundation to build complex features on.

-As always, I am **super** open to feedback as to how I have made use of F# developing this project and so, if any one has suggestions of how I could developed this any better, I am all ears!
+As always, I am **super** open to feedback as to how I have made use of F# developing this project and so, if anyone has suggestions of how I could developed this any better, I am all ears!

 ## Conclusion

+Thanks to [Pavel Koryakin](https://github.com/koryakinp) whose [repository](https://github.com/koryakinp/GP) gave me a perfectly apt place to start with developing my own.

 ## 6 Years Going Strong!